CHANGES TO COMPANY LAW IN IRELAND 2015

 A comprehensive new Companies Act was enacted on 23 December 2014.
 This is the largest piece of legislation ever enacted by the Irish Government.
-The bulk of the legislation will become effective on 1 June 2015.
+The bulk of the legislation introducing changes to company law became effective on 1 June 2015.
 As a result of the changes there are a number of thing to be aware of and actions for company owners and directors to consider.
 You will need to take specific advice on how the legislation affects you and your business.

 The great bulk of Irish business is done by small private companies.
 The new Act focuses on the private limited company with shares and attempts to simplify the law.